 Why should you care what I have to say?

 I clearly have opinions about remote work, but I will do my best to present them in an unbiased way.
 I want to help you make a better decision about remote work by laying the cards on the table.

 Unlike other writers, I'm not trying to convince you to work remotely.

-I started writing about remote work almost five years ago.
+I started writing about remote work several years ago.
 This has been a topic of interest of mine for many years.

 Here's some samples of my writing:

 - Thoughts on Remote Work (I wrote this when I was 23)